mikeymop/gnome-shell-adaptived/README.md

 ## Research

 * Some notes on Gnome Shell themes [here](http://www.patrickcoffey.io/post/theming-gnome-shell-sass-and-gulp).
 Likely depreciated.
-* gnome-shell theme elements are not part of gtk-3.0.`/usr/share/themes/Aadwaita/gtk-3.0/gtk.css`
+* gnome-shell theme elements are now part of gtk-3.0.`/usr/share/themes/Aadwaita/gtk-3.0/gtk.css`
 *

 ### What is done in Mojave?
 (Chark full of new features)